 The C:\Program Files (x86)\Fiery\Components\Fiery XF\Samples folder contains the file Lineal_01.ps.
-It consists of a set of ruler markings for a length and width of 0.5 m x 0.5 m.
+It consists of a set of ruler markings for a length and width of $0.5 \text{ m} \times 0.5 \text{ m}$.

-1 Print out the file Lineal_01.ps and measure the length of the ruler markings.

-- 2 Do one of the following: - In Server Manager: On the sidebar, click Printers, and select a printer.
+- 1 Print out the file Lineal_01.ps and measure the length of the ruler markings. - 2 Do one of the following: - In Server Manager: On the sidebar, click Printers, and select a printer.
 In the printer's tree view, select a media.
-On the Media tab, expand the Media Correction panel. - In Job Editor: On the Media tab, expand the Media Correction panel. - 3 Under Media size correction, type the target length and the actual length.
+On the Media tab, expand the Media Correction panel. - In Job Editor: On the Media tab, expand the Media Correction panel. - 3 Under Media feed adjustment, type the target length and the actual length.